Dark-Knight-Avi/Portle-DraftEditor/README.md

 - Similarly, typing * as the first string in a line and pressing space should correspond to “bold” format
 - ** and space = red line
 - *** and space = underline
+- Pressing Save button will persist everything typed in the editor into localstorage.
+On refreshing the page,  the saved info will be refilled into the editor.